Chamber of Commerce of the Philippine Islands: The Early COMMERCE Years

 Before the Chamber’s founding, the necessity for unilaterally voicing the interests of the business community in the Philippines was a dismissive concept.
 However, manifold concerns confronting the conduct of business emboldened the Chamber towards issues essential to the material progress of the country.

-The Chamber’s official publication, named the “Revista de la Cámara de Comercio de las Islas Filipinas” (and later as “Revista de la Camara de Comercio de las Islas Filipinas”) released its maiden issue in 1927, subsidized by Leopoldo R. Aguinaldo (who became a Chamber president), and who later renamed the magazine’s name to “COMMERCE”.
+The Chamber’s official publication, named the “Revista de la Cámara de Comercio de las Islas Filipinas” released its maiden issue in 1927, subsidized by Leopoldo R. Aguinaldo (who became a Chamber president), and who later renamed the magazine’s name to “COMMERCE”.
 The change in name was made to identify it as the official organ of the Chamber.

 COMMERCE Magazine had two sections for English and Spanish readerships, but was later reformatted into a wholly English language publication.
 It was printed in a deluxe format, on heavy paper, which made it the most expensive, authoritative and exclusive trade publication in the Philippines.
 In January 1952, Dr. Jose R. Katigbak was appointed to manage the magazine, assisted by M.M. de los Reyes.
 The Board of Editors headed by Dr. Katigbak included Domingo Abadilla and Hilarion Vibal as staff, followed by other prominent members of the Chamber who took turns in running the publication, such as Teofilo Reyes, Hilarion Vibal, Benito Medina, Carlos de Lara and George Yulo.

 The Later COMMERCE Years

 The publication of COMMERCE was halted during the Philippine Martial Law regime.
-In 2015, Jose Luis U. Yulo Jr. (56th President of the Chamber) and Denissa G. Venturanza (Executive Director) decided to revive the publication.
+In 2015, José Luis U. Yulo Jr. (56th President of the Chamber) and Denissa G. Venturanza (Executive Director) decided to revive the publication.
 Currently, COMMERCE Magazine (Philippines) is issued regularly on a quarterly basis.